Chapter R2: JSA conditions of entitlement

 R2986 Treated as not having limited capability for work (employment and support allowance)

-A claimant who
+A claimant who1. claims

 JSA